 Jim Weiss, a resident of Pomfret, CT, recently joined the board of TBI.
 Jim, a former state legislator, is married to Nancy Pritchard Weiss.
 They have two daughters: Hadley and Chelsea and two grandchildren.
 Jim is the founding partner of Weiss and Hale Financial in Pomfret, an investment advisory and financial planning firm, and has recently launched Savor Coaching, a life coaching/planning business.
 Jim also is a chocolatier and founder of Pomfret Chocolates, a small batch enterprise.

 Jim credits Henry Drobiarz (a founder) for encouraging him to recognize and explore his own patriarchal Jewish heritage.
-In Jim’s words, “Henry helped me to embrace fully who I was and am; and my own mixed religious and religious heritage…for this I remain eternally grateful.”
+In Jim’s words, “Henry helped me to embrace fully who I was and am; and my own mixed religious heritage…for this I remain eternally grateful.”
 Jim feels compelled and happy to support TBI and its mission.

 Elsie was born in Danielson.
 Her parents, Nathan and Dora Blumenthal moved to Danielson in 1924 and were the first practicing Jewish family in the town.
 She was named the first President of the Temple Beth Israel Sisterhood in 1950.
 She was recently honored at the Temple for her 85th birthday celebration with 120 friends and family.
 Elsie now lives in Amherst, MA and has just completed the research for a book on the Blumenthal family published by the Killingly Historical Society.